Gag rule (United States)

-In United States history, the gag rule was a series of rules that forbade the raising, consideration, or discussion of slavery in the U.S. House of Representatives from 1836 to 1844.
+In United States history, the gag rule was a resolution in the United States House of Representatives that forbade legislators from raising, considering, or discussing slavery.
+First passed in 1836 and renewed in some form in every legislative session until its repeal in 1844, the gag rule played a key role in escalating sectional tensions over slavery and galvanizing support for its abolition.

 Background

 Congress regularly received petitions asking for various types of relief or action.
 Before the gag rules, House rules required that the first thirty days of each session of Congress be devoted to the reading of petitions from constituents.
 Each petition was read aloud, printed, and assigned to an appropriate committee, which could choose to address or ignore it.
 After those thirty days, petitions were read in the House every other Monday.